Exploring the Solar System and understanding the universe

 Thales Alenia Space built 25 of the 64 huge parabolic antennas (Europe’s contribution) for the giant ALMA radiotelescope array located on the Atacama plateau in Chile.
 In addition, we played a lead role on the famous Rosetta-Philae comet mission [especially via assembly, integration and testing of the spacecraft], as well as on Cassini-Huygens.
 The Huygens space probe was built by Thales Alenia Space as prime contractor.
 Also on the agenda at Thales Alenia Space is the European program Euclid, which will help us better understand dark matter.

 The ISS holds a special place in the hearts of Thales Alenia Space engineers based in Turin, Italy.
-Thales Alenia Space has in fact supplied fully half of the pressurized volume on the ISS, including Nodes 2 and 3, the Multipurpose Module, Multipurpose Logistics Modules (MPLM), Cupola and the Columbus lab structure, along with ATV resupply vessels and the structure for the Bishop commercial airlock from NanoRacks.
+Thales Alenia Space has in fact supplied a major part of the pressurized volume on the ISS, including Nodes 2 and 3, the Multipurpose Module, Multipurpose Logistics Modules (MPLM), Cupola and the Columbus lab structure, along with ATV resupply vessels and the structure for the Bishop commercial airlock from NanoRacks.
 In addition, Thales Alenia Space supplied pressurized cargo modules for the ATV and Cygnus resupply vessels.

 In 2020, Thales Alenia Space was awarded several contracts to build key modules dedicated to Gateway cislunar space station.
 The company will build ESPRIT and I-HAB modules as prime contractor on behalf of ESA and will provide Northrop Grumman with HALO’s pressurized module.

 Lunar Gateway is at the hearth of NASA’s ARTEMIS ambitious program aiming to bring astronauts back to the Moon in the years to come.
-While American company CommStar Space Communications is counting on us to deploy a hybrid Earth-Moon communications relay satellite by 2023, we’ll also be supplying Earth-Moon telecom technologies for NASA’s VIPER rover, which will search for water on the surface.
+While American company CommStar Space Communications is counting on us to deploy a hybrid Earth-Moon communications relay satellite, we’ll also be supplying Earth-Moon telecom technologies for NASA’s VIPER rover, which will search for water on the surface.
 We’ve also been chosen by Axiom Space to provide 2 pressurized components of their future commercial space station, for which French designer Philippe Starck was selected to create interiors of the habitation module.

 Thales Alenia Space is also a major partner onboard Orion, NASA's human transportation vehicle for deep space exploration.
 Our company provides thermomechanical systems for Orion’s European Service Module in particular.